dmur09/PhishGuard/README.md

 Behavior Analysis: Using Selenium in headless mode, the application analyzes the behavior of the URL (e.g., redirects) in a controlled environment.

 ### Security
 API Key Handling: The VirusTotal API key is stored in a separate config.py file, which is not included in the repository for security reasons.
-Ensure this file is excluded by adding it to .gitignore.
 Headless Browser: The application uses Selenium in headless mode to safely analyze URLs in an isolated environment.